Use these tips to build Accessible studies with UserZoom. |

 Offer accessible incentives

-- Offering incentives to participants is great, but only when they are able to be used or claimed.
+- Offering incentives to participants is great, but only when they can be used or claimed.

-- Make sure the voucher code or other incentive that you send is able to be read by a screen reader.
+- Make sure the voucher code or other incentive that you send can be read by a screen reader.

 Are you looking to recruit participants with disabilities?